munificent/craftinginterpreters/book/representing-code.md

 ^code accept-method (1 before, 2 after)

 There we go.
 Now we can define operations on expressions without having to muck with the classes or our generator script.
-Before we close out this rambling chapter, let's try it out...
+Before we end this rambling chapter, let's try it out...

 ## A (Not Very) Pretty Printer

-When we debug our parser and interpreter, it's often useful to look at some chunk of parsed syntax tree and make sure it has the structure we expect.
+When we debug our parser and interpreter, it's often useful to look at a parsed syntax tree and make sure it has the structure we expect.
 We could inspect it in the debugger, but that can be a chore.

 Instead, we'd like some code that, given a syntax tree, produces an unambiguous string representation of it.
-Converting a syntax tree to a string is sort of the opposite of a parser, and is often called "pretty printing" when the goal is to produce a string of text that is valid syntax in the source language.
+Converting a tree to a string is sort of the opposite of a parser, and is often called "pretty printing" when the goal is to produce a string of text that is valid syntax in the source language.